ceu-lang/ceu/docs/manual/v0.20/docs/statements/assignments.md

 ## Assignments

-An assignment associates the statement or expression at the right side of `=` with the name(s) at the left side:
+An assignment associates the statement or expression at the right side of `=` with the location(s) at the left side:

 ```ceu
 Set ::= (Loc | `(´ LIST(Loc|`_´) `)´) `=´ Cons